Luke, Evangelist, Physician, Artist

 Our evangelist met his end, as did many in those first days of the Church, as one tradition has it, by martyrdom, witnessing to the Truth, perhaps being hung from an olive tree.
 He is certainly celebrated as such in the Liturgy, with red vestments, regardless of other sources, which claim he died at 84, full of years.
 He is the patron saint of physicians, artists, bachelors, notaries, butchers and brewers, all of which groups overlap to some extent.

-Pray to Saint Luke, especially today, especially for our health professionals who are using their healing arts, by will or by coercion, to kill by abortion, and now the ever-expanding euthanasia – as well as maim, with gender ‘reassignment’ surgery.
+Pray to Saint Luke, especially today, especially for our health professionals who are using their healing arts, by will or by coercion, to kill rather than heal: by abortion, and now the ever-expanding euthanasia – as well as maim, with gender ‘reassignment’ surgery.
 May the evangelist-physician pray to the divine Physician, that we awake from the madness and misery, and that we all be healed, in mind and body, heart and soul.

 Saint Luke, evangelist, physician, artist and Gospel renaissance man, ora pro nobis!